British Stag Beetle Field Study Course (A)

 • Smartphone (for photographs & grid references)

-Students will develop a working understanding of:
+Students will develop a practical understanding of:

-• Larval development in decaying hardwood
+• Larval dependence on decaying hardwood

-• Sexual dimorphism (major vs minor males)
+• Sexual dimorphism and identification of males vs females

-• Breeding behaviour & mate competition
+• Breeding behaviour and territorial competition

-• Conservation status in the UK
+• Conservation status in Britain

-• Legal and ethical considerations
+• Legal protection and ethical considerations

-2. Field Observation & Behaviour Study
+2. Evening Field Observation Session

 Students will learn to: